jon-heard/obsidian-inline-scripts-library/cards_pileViewer.sfile.md

-Adds a type of Obsidian plan that lets you view card-piles.
+Adds an Obsidian panel type that lets you view card-piles.

 __
 __